pairwise-tech/pairwise/README.md

 $ yarn up:build
 ```

+If you feel like you having issues with Docker or it is running slowly, you can run `docker system prune` to remove any older unused resources and images.

 ## Contributing

 We follow a normal git workflow.
 Commit your changes to a branch, make a pull request, and merge the code after the tests pass.